retarus/retarus-node-sms/README.md

 To send a sms, first setup the SDK like described above.
 For your credentials, we recommend setting up an .env file.
 It should also contain the customer number.
 > **Please note:** Using the API will only work with valid credentials.

-After that, you can execute the examples 'send_sms.ts' with Typescript.
-As a result, you should get a message that reports back the ID of the created job.
+After that, you can execute the examples '01.send_sms.ts' with Typescript.
+As a result, you should get a message that reports back the ID of the created job, it will also show how to request the according report for the job.

-In the sms examples folder, you will also find examples on how to retrieve the status of a sms job ID.
-The examples contain a little documentation on their own.